stkprog/yt-to-ft-playlists/README.md

 I wasn't able to output the name of the playlist separately, so unfortunately for now it is included in every video object.

-This data is then processed in Python.
+This data is then processed to the correct format in Python, as seen at the top of this section.
 Here is a table of the fields, from _yt-dlp_ on the left to the corresponding values in _FreeTube's_ ``playists.db`` on the right:

 | **yt-dlp**     | **FreeTube**  |
 |----------------|---------------|